eugene-matvejev/schema-battleship/README.md

 # Battleship Game API responses/requests JSON schemas
 the purpose of this repository is to store JSON schemas for the API responses|requests of the [battleship-game-api](https://github.com/eugene-matvejev/battleship-game-api) as well as some hard-coded mocks which represets business logic _as schema can't always represent business logic_

+so whenever you want test front-end or back-end you can rely on schemas and mocks, instead of using real back-end for request/receive data

 mocks are validated against schema on every Pull Request | Commit

 ## THIS IS SPARE TIME PROJECT, WORK IN PROGRESS!
 HIGHLY EXPERIMENTAL!!!